Dr. Jill Bueddefeld, Co-Chair

 Michelle Murphy is a PhD student and research assistant at the University of Alberta with an interdisciplinary background in biology and environmental history.
 Her current research interests include conservation and recreation issues, parks and protected areas, and the human dimensions of wildlife conservation and management.
 Michelle is also a board member with the North Saskatchewan River Valley Conservation Society (NSRVCS) in Edmonton.
 Outside of school and work, Michelle enjoys dog-walking, hiking, horse-riding, and cross-country skiing.

 Jared Wolfe is an aquatic ecologist with an interest in exploring how the interaction among science, policy, and management can promote sustainable water resources.
-He is based in Saskatoon and works at the University of Saskatchewan’s Global Institute for Water Security.
-In this role, he works with scientists and practitioners to direct research projects that address water-related challenges in the Canadian Prairies.
+He has a Masters of Science in environmental biology from the University of Regina where he studied the impacts of oil development and climate change on northern lakes.
+He is currently based at the University of Saskatchewan's Global Institute for Water Security in Saskatoon.
+Here, he works with scientists and practitioners to manage research projects that address water-related challenges in the Canadian Prairies.
+As a result, he actively liaises with water managers from government, industry, and non-governmental organizations across the Prairie Provinces on environmental issues.
+He also conducts research on prairie pothole wetlands and how to balance wetland ecosystem service production within an agricultural landscape.

-He places strong emphasis on collaboration in projects and providing an open space for dialogue on wicked environmental issues.
+When approaching wicked environmental issues, he places strong emphasis on collaboration and providing an open space for dialogue.
+In particular, he has experience facilitating discussions on water management with diverse stakeholders and is an advocate for meeting people within their watersheds.
 In his spare time, he enjoys being outdoors in his garden or birdwatching in Saskatchewan’s many wetlands.

 Lindsay Boucher, Prairie Chapter Coordinator